acgtwentyone/easy-breadcrumbs-repo/README.md

 Android / ios package to create customizable breadcrumbs to use in react native projects

 No need to re-invent the wheel.
 Its already been done.
 Just use it and take advantage of open source projects.

+Usefull for exemple, let's say we are using this library to create a breadcrumbs to navigate between folders

 ## Table of Contents